mitre/caldera/docs/How-to-Build-Agents.md

 ================

 Building your own agent is a way to create a unique - or undetectable - footprint on compromised machines.
-Our default agent, 54ndc47, is a full representation of what an agent can do.
+Our default agent, 54ndc47, is a representation of what an agent can do.
 This agent is written in GoLang and offers an extensible collection of command-and-control (C2) protocols, such as communicating over HTTP or GitHub Gist.

 You can extend 54ndc47 by adding your own C2 protocols in place or you can follow this guide to create your own agent from scratch.

-## Types of agents
+## Understanding contacts

+Agents are processes which are deployed on compromised hosts and connect with the C2 server periodically for instructions.
+An agent connects to the server through a *contact*, which is a specific connection point on the server.

-There are 2 unique types of agents.
-Determining which one you want is your first step:
+There are two types of contacts available:

-1) Direct communication between agent-and-server.
-HTTP communication is an example.
-2) Indirect communication between agent-and-server.
-Using a trusted 3rd party, like GitHub Gists, is an example.
+1) Active.
+The server actively polls a location for beacons.
+2) Passive.
+The server waits for a beacon to come in before acting.

+Each contact is defined in an independent Python module and is registered with the contact_svc when the server starts.

+There are currently several built-in contacts available: http (passive), tcp (active) and udp (passive).

-## Building a direct agent
+## Building an agent: HTTP contact

-Start by getting a feel for the HTTP(S) agent endpoints, which are located in the rest_api.py module.
+Start by getting a feel for the HTTP endpoints, which are located in the contacts/contact_http.py module.
 ```
 POST  /beacon
 POST  /result